 Prison or Sanctuary?
 An Evaluation of Camps for Syrian Refugees Camps are one strategy to manage an influx of refugees.
-Host countries want to minimize effects on natives, but relief organizations worry that isolation reduces employment and self-reliance over time.
+Host countries want to minimize effects on the native-born, but relief organizations worry that isolation reduces employment and self-reliance over time.
 Using a novel survey, I study Syrians in Jordan and Iraq, comparing camp residents to other refugees who self-settle in the same country.
 I identify the effects of camp residence with multiple strategies: controlling for a rich set of observables and a difference-in-differences with Lebanon where camps were never opened.
 I find that, after an average of three years in displacement, camps do reduce household income; however, the gap is less than the rent saved by living in a camp, and employment growth is similar over time.
-Combined with additional refugee outcomes, expenditure data, and the literature on effects on natives, I argue that camps can be an efficient subsidy to refugees willing to opt out of urban areas.
+Combined with additional refugee outcomes, expenditure data, and the literature on effects on the native-born, I argue that camps can, in some settings, be an efficient subsidy to refugees willing to opt out of urban areas.

 Other Work in Progress